MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

      ![Screenshot of Manage User Roles dialog box with roles cleared.](media/restricted-mode-assets-cleared-roles.jpg "Screenshot of Manage User Roles dialog box with roles cleared")

-7. Verify that the user can access the desired resources and can’t access assets before making the account available to the end user.
+7. Verify that the user can access the desired resources and can’t access asset records before making the account available to the user.

 ## See also